-A provider that discontinues CICP participation must submit a letter 60 days prior to the termination date, and must have submitted an audit for all years that the provider participated in the CICP.
+A provider that discontinues CICP participation must submit a letter 60 days prior to the termination date.
+The letter must include information on the provider's internal charity care program and information on how the provider plans to communicate the change and transition their current CICP clients to their charity care program.
+The provider must submit data covering any period they have provided services to CICP clients that has not previously been reported to the Department.
+The provider must comply with any audit requests made by the Department for all years that the provider participated in the CICP.
+These requests may be made before or after the provider's participation in the program ends.
 All audits must be found acceptable to the CICP before any prorated payments are released to the provider.